leeoniya/uPlot/docs/README.md

 `u.setRange(scaleKey, min, max)` sets concrete bounds and bypasses `scale.range()`.
 `u.setScale()` accepts object bounds.
 Null bounds request scale calculation.

-A `cursor.drag.setScale` callback can adjust the bounds from built-in drag zoom.
+A `cursor.drag.setRange` callback can adjust the bounds from built-in drag zoom.
-Return the adjusted bounds, or return `null` to cancel the scale change.
+It receives ordered `min` and `max` bounds.
+Return an adjusted `[min, max]` tuple, or return `null` to cancel the scale change.
 Other scale operations do not call this callback.

 ```js